cabal-club/cable/readme.md

 ```

 where `now()` is the current system UNIX Time, and `WINDOW_WIDTH` is the size
-of the "rolling window" to track chat messages within, in seconds.
+of the "rolling window" to track chat messages within, in milliseconds.
 Clients are
-RECOMMENDED to use a `WINDOW_WIDTH` of one week (25200 seconds), though this
+RECOMMENDED to use a `WINDOW_WIDTH` of one week (25,200,000 milliseconds), though this
 value MAY be customized, since there are network environments where users may
 be offline for up to several months at a time, and a much wider rolling window
 would be necessary to ensure those chat messages are synchronized when such a